Saving Your Tooth at Just Smile Dental

 Root Canal Procedure

-Before your procedure, Dr. Webely will perform a thorough cleaning of your mouth before applying a local anesthetic to numb the procedure area.
-We’ll also make sure the sedation you’ve chosen is properly working along with the anesthetic.
+Before your procedure, Dr. Webely will thoroughly clean your mouth before applying a local anesthetic to numb the procedure area.
+We’ll also make sure the sedative you’ve chosen is properly working along with the anesthetic.
 Once we make sure you’re relaxed and comfortable, Dr. Webley will proceed.

-To start, Dr. Webley will use an ultrasonic activation, or better yet, an ultrasonically activated bactericidal medicament.
-This allows Dr. Webley to cleanse and disinfect unhealthy bacteria, as well as remove the infected pulp remnants and hard tissue debris within the root canal system.
-This can be done without the use of traditional dental tools for a more comfortable treatment.
+To start, your Everett dentist will use an ultrasonically activated bactericidal medicament.
+This allows Dr. Webley to remove unhealthy bacteria, infected pulp remnants, and hard tissue debris within the root canal system.
+The lack of traditional dental tools often creates a more comfortable treatment experience.

-After your tooth is cleaned and filled, Dr. Webley will seal it, and with your choice from our biomimetic dentistry options before leaving our Everett office pain-free and with a beautiful smile.
+After your tooth is cleaned, Dr. Webley will reinforce the tooth with a dental filling.
+Once the tooth is filled, Dr. Webley will seal it with your choice from our biomimetic dentistry options.
+Then, you can leave our Everett office with a pain-free and beautiful smile.

-If you’ve already received a root canal treatment but the procedure wasn’t successful, Dr. Webley may recommend an apicoectomy.
-This involves removing excess tissues left behind after a root canal treatment.
-Dr. Webley will use advanced microsurgical technology to locate and remove any infected materials that weren’t properly removed during your root canal treatment.
+If you’ve already received a root canal treatment, but the procedure wasn’t successful, Dr. Webley may recommend an apicoectomy.
+This involves removing any potentially infected or diseased tissues left behind after a root canal treatment.
+Dr. Webley will use advanced microsurgical technology to locate and remove any infected tooth material that wasn’t properly found during your root canal treatment.

 Root Canal Retreatment

 If your infection comes back after a root canal treatment, Dr. Webley may perform root canal retreatment.
-The retreatment is similar to the first treatment, and Dr. Webley will use 3D X-rays to map your teeth and see where the infections are located.
+Root canal retreatment or a surgical root canal, is similar to regular root canal treatment.
+Dr. Webley will use 3D X-rays to map your teeth and see where the infections are located.

-During the procedure, Dr. Webley will remove the fillings and crowns to remove any infected materials before replacing the filling and crown restorations.
+During the procedure, Dr. Webley will remove the filling and crown to properly remove any infected materials before replacing the restorations.
 Retreatment is usually enough to prevent infection from returning.
 If you want more information about this treatment, contact our Everett office at (425) 341-1111 to schedule a consultation with Dr. Webley.

 Frequently Asked Questions

-Your root canal treatment cost depends on factors determined by your personalized treatment plan, such as how many teeth need treatment and your insurance coverage.
-We recommend contacting your dental insurance provider beforehand to learn more about the coverage and benefits your plan offers.
+Your root canal treatment cost depends on factors determined by your personalized treatment plans, such as how many teeth need treatment and your insurance coverage.
+We recommend contacting your dental insurance provider beforehand to learn more about your plan’s coverage and benefits.

-After your root canal treatment, Dr. Webley will provide you with post-care instructions to follow at home.
-Avoid eating, hot, spicy, crunchy, tough, and chewy foods, as they may damage your procedural site.
-The foods you’re allowed to eat while recovering from treatment are:
+After your root canal treatment, your restorative dentist will provide you with post-care instructions to follow at home.
+Avoid eating hot, spicy, crunchy, tough, and chewy foods.
+These foods may damage your procedural site.
+Common foods you’re allowed to eat while recovering from treatment include softer items such as: